-Mental fatigue refers to a state of chronic exhaustion that can happen from ongoing stress.1 Mental fatigue may cause problems with concentration, mood, and emotional state.
-It can result in feelings of depletion and numbness to your surroundings.
-While mental fatigue and mental burnout may be challenging, you can learn how to overcome your symptoms.
+Mental fatigue refers to chronic exhaustion due to ongoing stress, often resulting in problems with concentration, mood, and emotional regulation.
+Individuals may experience feelings of depletion and numbness to their surroundings.
+While mental fatigue and burnout may be challenging, you can learn to overcome your symptoms through mindfulness, scheduled breaks, and adequate rest.

 What Is Mental Fatigue?